austinluong/justinluong.com/menu/people.md

     - title: "Logan Holey (Lab Assistant and Undergrad Researcher)"
       image:
           name: Logan.jpg
-          alt: A photo of Logan
+          alt: A photo of Logan Holey
           style: right
       content: |
             I am a full time student studying the management of rangelands at California Polytechnic University Humboldt.
 I focus on the development of sustainable rangeland management practices with an emphasis on soil health and native plant communities.
 I strive to restore rangeland ecosystems through native plant and soil restoration and the implementation of practices that allow the symbiotic relationship between humans and the land to return.